1

 Are curriculum developers in demand?

 Curriculum developers are in demand across educational institutions, corporate training programs, and e-learning companies due to the growing need for effective instructional materials.
-The role often requires skills in instructional design, knowledge of learning management systems, and familiarity with educational technology, which contribute to steady employment opportunities.
+The role often requires skills in instructional design, knowledge of learning management systems, and familiarity with educational technology, with employment prospects expected to grow alongside expanding educational and training sectors.

 What are the most commonly searched types of Curriculum Developer jobs in Oregon?
-The most popular types of Curriculum Developer jobs in Oregon are:

 What cities in Oregon are hiring for Curriculum Developer jobs?
-Cities in Oregon with the most Curriculum Developer job openings:

-What are popular job titles related to Curriculum Developer jobs in OR?
 For Curriculum Developer jobs in OR, the most frequently searched job titles are:

-Curriculum Developer & Instructor - AMER
+Senior Curriculum Developer & Instructor

 ClickHouse

-Re-posted 24 days ago
+Posted 24 days ago

 Job description

 The Learning Team at ClickHouse is growing fast as more and more users discover the power of ClickHouse and need to understand how to use it effectively.
 As a member of a small team, you will have the opportunity to work on many different projects involving the development and delivery of training content.
-We deliver training in many formats, including: on-demand at ClickHouse Academy; live online training via Zoom; in-person training for customers; and training at community events and conferences.
+We deliver training in many formats, including on-demand at ClickHouse Academy; live training delivered online via Zoom; in-person training for customers; and training at community events and conferences.
 We also have a credential and certification program to complement our training courses and recognize those individuals who are ClickHouse subject matter experts.

 • Developing ClickHouse training courses for both on-demand and instructor-led delivery, including slides, videos, and hands-on labs

-• Designing new training courses for various personas and users of ClickHouse, including working with the Engineering and Product team to determine the necessary course content
+• Designing new training courses for various personas and users of ClickHouse, including working with the Engineering and Product team to determine the necessary course contentย

 • Working with other Curriculum Developers to produce high quality on-demand training content for the ClickHouse Academy